judy99/web_project_3/README.md

 **Intro**

-This is a project about traveling across the US.
+A single page responsive website about traveling across the US.

 **Figma**